 - 13% for women age 41-42

 According to the American Society of Reproductive Medicine, the average cost of one IVF cycle is about $12,400.
-The price for IVF, however, will vary depending on where you live and the amount of cycles you have done.
+The price for IVF, however, will vary depending on where you live and the number of cycles you have done.